GaloisInc/HARDENS/src/README.md

 - `make SENSORS=Simulated rts` will build a simulator that generates random temperature/pressure data;

+  There are a number of parameters that can control this simulation that are documented in the `Makefile`:

+  - `T0`,`P0`: initial temperature and pressure readings
+  - `T_BIAS`,`P_BIAS`: bias the direction of the random walk
+  - `SENSOR_UPDATE_MS`: period in ms of sensor value updates

 - `make SENSORS= rts` will build a simulator that allows the user to provide sensor values (`V #I #C #V`) sets channel `#C` of division `#I` to `#V`